rstudio/education.rstudio.com/content/blog/2020-02-10-builing-tidy-tools/index.markdown

 inside an `R/` folder,
-along with loading them with `devtools::load_all()`, is immediately much more streamlined and less error prone, than sourcing functions individually with keyboard shortcuts or `source()`.
+along with loading them with `devtools::load_all()`, is immediately much more streamlined and less error prone, than sourcing functions individually with keyboard shortcuts, or `source()`.

-Other payoffs are long term, for example, writing tests adds work up front (although usethis helps a lot with the inital setup) but the long term payoff is huge: a package that is more reliable, easier to maintain, and
+Other payoffs are long term, for example, writing tests adds work up front (although usethis helps a lot with the initial setup) but the long term payoff is huge: a package that is more reliable, easier to maintain, and